-All these mentioned terms like 'task', 'state', event', 'actor' and the like constitute what usually is called the domain of reference D^{Ref} .
-These are all the internal states a brain assumes as something present in the consciousness of a person or which can become conscious by remembering or thinking.
-Another common way of speaking in this context is to speak of mental models, that 'models' which are present in our thinking and which we use to understand the world.
+All these mentioned terms like 'task', 'state', event', 'actor' and the like constitute what usually is called the domain of reference $D^{Ref}$ .
+This domain of reference is located in the internal states of an actor, which in turn are located in the consciousness of a person as part of the brain.
+The consciousness is closely related with remembering or thinking.
+Another common way of speaking in this context is to speak of mental models, which are present in our thinking and which we use to understand the world.